dmauro/Keypress/README.md

 TODO
 ----

-* Add debugging option to control errors that get logged.
-* Improve keypress.combo defaults: this should be geared towards stealing meta+keystroke shortcuts from the browser.
-* Make instance based so users can instantiate multiple Keypresses.
 * Put negative edge in sequences.
 * See if we can do away with keyup_fired and count properties.